dllussier/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am is currently a postdoctoral research fellow with the SIMEXP laboratory at the Université de Montréal.
+I am currently a postdoctoral research fellow with the SIMEXP laboratory at the Université de Montréal focused on machine learning/deep learning and neuroimaging.
 My research interests lie in the development and utilization of machine/deep learning techniques towards the solving of problems in neuroimaging.
 I am particularly interested in variational autoencoders and the use of graph convolutional neural networks to this end.
 My research currently focuses on improving multisite harmonization using deep learning to improve cross-site comparisons of neuroimaging data for large-scale multisite studies.

 My dissertation work investigated the relationship of brain morphology and oxytocin with chronic pain and pain sensitivity in older adults with the Social-Cognitive and Affective Development Lab and PAIN laboratory at the University of Florida.
 My master’s thesis investigated age-differential effects of intranasal oxytocin on “social brain” resting state functional connectivity in women.